kontainapp/km/docs/image-targets.md

 ### Running a CI with custom buildenv images

-If a PRs needs changes to buildenv images, it needs to have these new buildenv images built, pushed to Azure and then used during CI run for this PR, all without as little impact to other runs as possible.
+If a PRs needs changes to buildenv images, it needs to have these new buildenv images built, pushed to Azure and then used during CI run for this PR, all with as little impact to other runs as possible.

 Also, the PR may need to change ALL buildenv images if they are impacted by the base one.